git-lfs/git-lfs/docker/README.md

 ##Using the Dockers##

-All these commands need to either be run as root OR as a user in the docker group Adding your username to the docker group is probably the easiest
+All these commands need to either be run as root OR as a user with docker permissions Adding your username to the docker group is probably the easiest

 ### Running Dockers ###